 I am regularly interviewed by international print and broadcast media.
 One thing they don't teach you in writer school is that you'll be talking about topics you wrote about a long time ago, but I enjoy it.
 It allows me to look back at the amazing work I did, and I appreciate any opportunity to bring a linguistic understanding to new audiences.

 I have an MA in linguistics and a PhD in English (with portfolios in rhetoric and linguistics) from the University of Texas at Austin.
 I taught linguistics, literature, and writing at UT and Southwestern University.
-From 2008 to 2013, I was a senior researcher at the FrameWorks Institute, where I helped create a method for designing and testing metaphors for use in strategic communications.
+From 2008 to 2013, I was a senior researcher at the FrameWorks Institute, where I created a method for designing and testing metaphors for use in strategic communications.
 I described that work here.
 In 2014, the Institute received the MacArthur Foundation’s Award for Creative and Effective Institutions.
 After leaving FrameWorks, I designed metaphors for clients in the public and private sectors.

 I have lived in Latin America, Asia, North America, and Europe.
-In 2016 I received the Linguistics, Language, and the Public Award from the Linguistic Society of America.
+In 2016 I received the Language, Linguistics, and the Public Award from the Linguistics Society of America.
 In 2017, I was invited to be writer in residence at the Max Planck Institute for Psycholinguistics in Nijmegen, Netherlands, the first ever at this institute.
 In 2019 I leveraged a background in grantwriting, writing consulting, and research development for a strategic job at the start-up Institute of Data Science at Maastricht University, then transitioned into a role as funding advisor at the Faculty of Law.
 I also a researcher affiliated with the Centre for Language Studies at Radboud University.